Affiliate links on Android Authority may earn us a commission. Learn more.

-You might think that the days of a dedicated MP3 player are long gone.
-After all, phones offer all of the music options you could ask for, right?
-Well, we have two words for you — sound quality.
+You might think the days of a dedicated MP3 player are long gone.
+After all, phones offer all the music options you could ask for.
+We have two words for you — sound quality.
 Phones simply have to do too much to truly focus on peak quality, but that’s the number one goal of today’s list.
-Here are the best MP3 players you can buy in 2021.
+Additionally, dedicated MP3 players tend to have much more battery life.
+Here are the best MP3 players you can buy right now.

 Of course, a great MP3 player isn’t complete without a trusty headset.
 You might want to check out the best earbuds and best cheap headphones posts to complete your audio setup.
 You can also head over to our sibling site, Sound Guys, for even more audio content.